thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 ## Introduction

-Welcome to the repository for the 3rd-year consultancy project conducted in collaboration with the Imperial College London Manipulation and Touch Lab.
+Welcome to the repository for the 3rd-year consultancy project conducted in collaboration with the Imperial College London Manipulation and Touch Lab (https://www.imperial.ac.uk/manipulation-touch/).
 The objective of this project was to use a robot arm and a novel variable friction gripper, to perform a toy assembly task with In Hand Manipulation.
 This project serves as a proof of concept for a potential production line application.
 This documentation will provide you with a comprehensive understanding of the project and its components, enabling you to take over its development.

-## Implementation

-To implement such a task, the team decided to integrate three components: The gripper, the arm, and computer vision.
-The gripper is responsible for the IHM, the arm is responsible for the pick-place task, and the computer vision works with both to achieve error detection and correction.

-After all three components functioned correctly individually, they were integrated in a way like seen in Figure (*PROVIDE LINK FOR PICTURE*).

-More specifically, different platforms were used to control each section of the project.
-The gripper is controlled using MATLAB, the arm is controlled using python, and computer vision processing is done in C++.
-The high-level code which combines all three is written in Python, allowing each section to communicate using ROS topics.
-An example of this inter-platform communication is displayed in Figure (*PROVIDE LINK FOR PICTURE*).\\

 ## Computer Vision